BrianStadnicki/brianstadnicki.github.io/content/posts/fiverr-data-converter-modification.md

 title = "Failed to modify a data converter" date = "2021-10-26" categories = [ "fiverr" ]
-tags = [ "reverse engineering", ".NET", "failed" ]
+tags = [ "reverse engineering", ".NET", "failures" ]
 +++

 An interesting Fiverr project I got recently is modifying the EXFO Toolbox data converter to allow excel files.
 This toolbox is used for fibre optic measurements.
 The client wants to be able to change a few values in the measurements which can't be done using the tool.